PhilippMeder/pkgcreator/README.md

 - `--author-name` may suggest using `user.name` from `git config`, if available
 - `--author-mail` may suggest using `user.email` from `git config`, if available
 - `--init-git` may ask whether to initialise a Git repository
+- `--init-venv` may ask whether to initialise a virtual environment and install the package in editable mode

 Use the `-m, --prompt-mode` option to control whether these suggestions are shown or automatically handled: